 [apollo, ares, artemis, cronus, demeter, erida, erinyes, eris, fates, gorgons, graces, hades, hebe, helios, hermes, hestia, leto, nemesis, oceanus, themis].andrew.local.cmu.edu

-There are several remote access compute clusters located in the ITS Cyert Hall machine room, some of which are publicly accessible and some of which are only accessible from within the CMU network.
+There are several remote access compute clusters located in the ITS Cyert Hall machine room:

 Various research groups or principle investigators have their own compute clusters.
 Access to those clusters is only available with the consent of the party who owns the cluster.